Edgardo Ramos: Early life and education

-Professional career
+Career

 From 1987 until 1992, Ramos worked in private legal practice as an associate with Simpson Thacher & Bartlett.
-From 1992 until 2002, he was an Assistant United States Attorney in the Eastern District of New York, where he prosecuted cases involving "white-collar fraud, narcotics trafficking, labor racketeering, public corruption, and money laundering."
+From 1992 until 2002, he was an assistant United States attorney in the Eastern District of New York, where he prosecuted cases involving "white-collar fraud, narcotics trafficking, labor racketeering, public corruption, and money laundering."
 He also served as deputy chief of the Narcotics section.
 From 2002 until his appointment as a district court judge, Ramos was a partner with the law firm Day Pitney LLP.
-He also served as a commissioner on the New York City Commission to Combat Police Corruption.
+He also served as a commissioner on the New York City Commission to combat police corruption.

 Federal judicial service

-On May 4, 2011, U.S. President Barack Obama nominated Ramos to a seat on the United States District Court for the Southern District of New York that had been vacated by Judge Stephen C. Robinson, who resigned in 2010.
+On May 4, 2011, President Barack Obama nominated Ramos to a seat on the United States District Court for the Southern District of New York that had been vacated by Judge Stephen C. Robinson, who resigned in 2010.
 On September 15, 2011, the Senate Judiciary Committee reported his nomination to the Senate floor by a voice vote.
 The Senate confirmed his nomination on December 5, 2011, by a 89–0 vote.
 He received his commission on December 6, 2011.